Lipov Gaj

 Lipov Gaj (Липов Гај also known as Zepter City) is a suburban settlement of the city of Novi Sad, Serbia.

 Location

 Lipov Gaj is located between Novi Sad and Veternik.
 Although officially regarded as part of Veternik, Lipov Gaj has certain characteristics of a distinct settlement.

 Features

 Lipov Gaj is surrounded by a security fence and there is a security guard at the entrance into the settlement.
-It's also regarded as an elite and upper-class part of the Novi Sad, because apart from luxurious apartments, there are also many mansions and aristocratic homes.
+In the past it was regarded as an elite and upper-class part of the Novi Sad, even though now its houses and apartments are more affordable for middle-class in comparison to the rest of the city.